Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 The order a keyword is searched for and where it appears on your page affects rankings.

-People often use variations of a search term although they have the same intent.
+People often use variations of a search term although they have the same user intent.

 So it’s important to cover your bases.